 - Opposite of Fire

 Magicks are special, order dependent spells that the player can cast.
-Magicks are cast by queuing up the required elements in the correct order and pressing space bar.
+Magicks are cast by queuing up the required elements in the correct order and pressing the space bar.
 The player can cycle through their list of known Magicks by using the scroll wheel.
-The name of the Magick and a transparent guide of the order of the elements needed to cast the Magick will then be shown in the players spell bar.
+The name of the Magick and a transparent guide of the order of the elements needed to cast the Magick will then be shown in the player's spell bar.
 Nearly all of these are learned by finding spell books scattered through the game.
 Some of these Magicks are buffs, while others are offensive.
 Some will summon monsters to help you fight.

 Grease(Water, Earth, Life)